Breastfeeding: the first few days

 In the first week, your baby may want to feed very often.
 It could be every hour in the first few days.

 Feed your baby as often as they want and for as long as they want.
-They'll begin to have fewer, longer feeds after a few days.
+They'll begin to have fewer, but longer feeds after a few days.

 It's fine to feed your baby whenever they are hungry, when your breasts feel full or if you just want to have a cuddle.